 Thus their astonishment at hearing the trumpets and drums enter after forty bars of the slow movement must, as we have been at some pains to explain, have been considerable.
 This is the first Haydn symphony with a slow movement to use them.
 Mozart’s first (and last) was in the Linz Symphony K.425 (1783), but the Parisians had never heard a note of it, and would not for many years; though the Viennese knew it, and possibly Haydn, too.
 Many years later, in the Leipzig Allgemeine Musikalische Zeitung, we read of the tremendous effect that was created with the introduction of trumpets and timpani into slow movements by Haydn and Mozart - even in 1798, people still recalled it.
 This is the kind of thing that we would do well to remember, because our ears, flatted out by the eight horns, three trumpets and tubas of German Romantic music, and the two pairs of kettledrums in a Wagner Walküre, hardly hear the innovation any longer.

 If anyone wanted to know why Haydn wrote slow introductions to most of his late symphonies, he might try playing this first movement without the Adagio.
 The introduction is particularly necessary in movements where the quick section begins piano, and you will notice that this situation obtains in Symphonies Nos.
 84, 85, 86, 88, 90, 91 and 92: all their quick sections begin softly.
 Conversely, the other Symphonies, Nos.
 82, 83, 87 and 89 all begin forte.
 The opening theme, say, of the Allegro in No. 88 is too delicate, too “fragmented”, to come in out of the cold.
 This first movement is undoubtedly an intellectual tour-de-force of the first magnitude.
-In notes of this kind, we cannot attempt to describe how the themes, and their accompaniments, are all closely interrelated.
+In notes of this kind, we cannot attempt to describe how the themes, and their accompaniments, are all closely interrelated. [...]we would make the point that the Parisian audiences of 1788 were highly educated musically and without any doubt they understood and appreciated the intellectual side of this Allegro.

 The great slow movement, of which Brahms is reported to have said, “I want my Ninth Symphony to sound like that”, is a variation movement built upon one of Haydn’s hymn-tunes and marked Largo.
 Among its many spectacular features is the brilliant orchestration: what the Germans call “durchbrochen”, “broken through”, which means the opposite of massive.
 This finely wrought supported score gives the theme's announcement to solo oboe supported an octave below by solo violoncello and accompanied by solo bassoon, second horn, viola and the bass line.
 The effect is as original as the Prelude to Tristan if we attune our ears to anno 1788, which is admittedly difficult almost two hundred years afterwards.
 How Haydn gradually enriches the theme as the movement progresses is a wonder to behold.
 Of all the symphonies discussed in this booklet, this one most requires the listener to follow it with a score.